EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-reuse.md

 Tekton Hub was delightfully simple to use to install the git-clone task, and it's great that there's a hosted community place to publish your own tasks and discover others.

-Unlike with Concourse where we had to use Google to find custom resource types, we found re-usable Tekton tasks by browsing the hub.
+Unlike with Concourse where we had to search the web to find custom resource types, we found re-usable Tekton tasks by browsing the hub.
 Although we didn't use this feature, the hub can also share pipelines - I could imagine this being a fantastic way to share CI configuration to open source contributors for your projects.

 ```bash
 tkn --namespace tekton-pipelines hub install git-clone